ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 We will see there are a lot of matchers we can use.
 Right now we just need the ones described above to do the Koans.

-### Execute our tests
+## Requirements

-Last, but not least, we need to execute our tests!
+We need to execute our tests.
 First of all, fork and clone this repo into your Github account.
 Once you are done, open the file `SpecRunner.html` with your browser.

 At the beginning you will see all the tests in green.
 This is because the tests we have to implement are commented.